 What is methylnaltrexone?

-Methylnaltrexone reduces constipation caused by using narcotic medicine for 4 weeks or longer.
-Methylnaltrexone works by preventing constipation without reducing the pain-relieving effects of the narcotic.
+Methylnaltrexone reduces constipation caused by using opioid medicine.
+Methylnaltrexone treats constipation without reducing the pain-relieving effects of the opioid.

 Methylnaltrexone may also be used for purposes not listed in this medication guide.

-colitis or other intestinal disorder such as Crohn's disease, diverticulitis, or Ogilvie's syndrome; or
+colitis or other intestinal disorder such as Crohn's disease, diverticulitis, or Ogilvie's syndrome.

 Methylnaltrexone is not approved for use by anyone younger than 18 years old.

 Stop using laxatives before you start using methylnaltrexone.